Basil Coleman: Career

 After taking a BBC directing course, Coleman directed a string of television operas, including Britten's Billy Budd in 1966, for which Coleman received a 'Specialised Programme' BAFTA Award.
 Coleman also directed television films of Puccini's La Bohème in 1966, Tchaikovsky's Eugene Onegin in 1967, Verdi's Otello in 1969 and Falstaff in 1972, and Donizetti's Don Pasquale in 1973.
 Coleman's television version of Manuel de Falla's La Vida Breve in October 1968 was the first such broadcast in colour.

 Initially intended to direct the television production of Peter Grimes, Coleman withdrew from the project due to the composer's insistence that it be filmed at the Snape Maltings Concert Hall rather than BBC Television Centre in London, creating a rift between Coleman and Britten.
 The two only reconciled in December 1975, a year before Britten's death.
-Coleman later turned to directing plays and adaptions of literature for television, including the miniseries adaption of Iris Murdoch's An Unofficial Rose and an adaption of Ibsen's The Lady from The Sea in 1974.
+Coleman later turned to directing plays and adaptations of literature for television, including the miniseries adaptation of Iris Murdoch's An Unofficial Rose and an adaptation of Ibsen's The Lady from The Sea in 1974.

-Between 1968 and 1975, Coleman also directed several BBC plays of the month, and in 1977 he directed a television adaption of Tolstoy's Anna Karenina, starring Nicola Pagett.
-In 1978, as part of the BBC Shakespeare series, Coleman directed an adaption of As You Like It, starring Helen Mirren.
+Between 1968 and 1975, Coleman also directed several BBC plays of the month, and in 1977 he directed a television adaptation of Tolstoy's Anna Karenina, starring Nicola Pagett.
+In 1978, as part of the BBC Shakespeare series, Coleman directed an adaptation of As You Like It, starring Helen Mirren.

 Coleman continued his work directing stage plays and operas, including Francis Durbridge's ...Suddenly at Home in 1971 and The Gentle Hook in 1975.
 Coleman also directed the premiere of Alun Hoddinott's The Trumpet Major by the Welsh National Opera in 1981, and productions of Shakespeare's King Lear, Dale Wasserman's One Flew Over the Cuckoo's Nest, and Peter Stone's Woman of the Year in Ankara and Bulgaria in 1989–1990.

 In his later years, Coleman led masterclasses and directed a number of student productions, including those at The Royal College of Music, Guildhall School, and the Britten-Pears School in Aldeburgh.
 Coleman died on 19 March 2013, aged 96.

 The Basil Coleman Opera Award, funded by his bequest to the Royal College of Music, London, supports young singers while studying at the College.
 Recipients of the Award have included the countertenor Hugh Cutting and the soprano Henna Mun.
 Basil Coleman also left a bequest to Britten Pears Arts to support opera productions.
 The sixtieth anniversary production of Curlew River (2024) was supported by his bequest, and Colin Matthews' first opera, A Visit to Friends (2025) will also be supported by Coleman's legacy.